nithyasrip06/RipFinder-Unity/README.md

 1. Press the Meta button on right controller to open the Universal Menu.
 2. Open Camera.
 3. Choose Record video to start.
-4. To stop, open Camera again and select Stop.

 **Take a photo**
 1. Press the Meta button.